 Allegro also contributes to the progress of the field within its own expertise areas.
 The node hosts expert knowledge in high-frequency and long-baseline observations with ALMA.
 By investigating techniques to overcome the impact of atmospheric effects, such as water vapour fluctuations, we drive ALMA towards reaching its full potential at the highest possible resolution and frequencies.
-The team has also partnered with the mm-VLBI group to develop Very Long Baseline Interferometry with ALMA, offered since Cycle 4 with the Global Millimetre VLBI Array (3mm) and the Event Horizon Telescope (1mm).
-Additionally, Allegro has developed an interactive and easy to use ALMA archive mining and visualization toolkit (ALminer) which allows users to query, analyse, and visualize the ALMA Science Archive (https://www.alma-allegro.nl/alminer/).
-Finally, Allegro develops science analysis tools, like ARTIST/LIME, to assist scientists in the analysis and interpretation of their observations.
+The team has also partnered with the mm-VLBI group at Radboud University to develop Very Long Baseline Interferometry with ALMA, offered since Cycle 4 with the Global Millimetre VLBI Array (3mm) and the Event Horizon Telescope (1mm).
+In addition, Allegro develops science analysis tools, like ARTIST/LIME, to assist scientists in the analysis and interpretation of their observations.